POLICY STATEMENT ON DISCRIMINATION AND HARASSMENT, INCLUDING SEXUAL HARASSMENT

 - submission to or rejection of such conduct or communication by an individual is used as a factor in decisions affecting such individual’ s employment, public accommodations or public services, education or housing;

 - such conduct or communication has the purpose or effect of substantially interfering with an individual’s employment, public accommodations or public services, education or housing or creating an intimidating, hostile or offensive employment, public accommodations, public services, educational or housing environment.

 An employee and or student who believes he or she has been subject to illegal discrimination or harassment should report the conduct to his or her immediate supervisor, and in the event the supervisor is the aggrieving party, to the next higher responsible party.
 If necessary, the discrimination complaint grievance procedure should be utilized.
-Complaints should be reported to the chief diversity officer in the Division of Diversity, Equity and Inclusion.
-The Division of Diversity, Equity and Inclusion can be reached at 607-777-4775 and is located in the Library South Ground Floor, Room 548.
+Complaints should be reported to the Senior Compliance Officer/Title IX Coordinator, 607-777-2486, Risk Management and Administrative Compliance Office, Couper Administration Building room 217.